alexfrater/mase/lab2.md

 1. Explain the functionality of report_graph_analysis_pass and its printed jargons such as placeholder, get_attr … You might find the doc of torch.fx useful.

+It goes through the graph and counts each operation/variable A placeholder represnets a funciton input and has a name type and default value A get_attr will reciece a value from the hierachy of self.module for example palceholder represnets an input to the graph and is for inputs to be fed into the graph get_attr

+call_module: A node operation representing the invocation of a module in nn.Module.

 2.What are the functionalities of profile_statistics_analysis_pass and report_node_meta_param_analysis_pass respectively?

+profile_statistics_analysis_pass takes a graph, set its up for profiling, profiles the activaiton and weights and then computes the staticstscs for each node.